jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/cloning.rst

 You can also find all the required dependencies in :code:`<repo_root>/dependencies/`.

 .. tip::
-    You can initialize the repo with only the components you need.
+    You can initialize the repository with only the components that you need.
 This also fetches only the dependencies required by the selected components.
 The :code:`-g all` in the preceding initialization command is equivalent to :code:`-g model-converter vgf-lib scenario-runner emulation-layer`.
 Some components may also force other components to be included.
 For example, :code:`scenario-runner` automatically includes :code:`vgf-lib` because :code:`vgf-lib` is required.

 .. hint::
-    Although not recommended, it is possible to check out the components using :code:`git clone` commands directly.
+    Although we do not recommend this method, you can check out the components using :code:`git clone` commands directly.
     This requires checking out each component and dependency manually.
 The custom location to each dependency needs to be configured explicitly by options to the build command for each component which results in a more complicated workflow.